aomlomics/tourmaline/README.md

 docker run -it aomlomics/tourmaline
 ```

-See the [Install](https://github.com/lukenoaa/tourmaline/wiki/2-Install#docker-container) page for instructions on reading/writing files from/to your local filesystem from inside a Docker container.
+See the [Install](https://github.com/lukenoaa/tourmaline/wiki/2-Install#docker-container) page for more details, including instructions on installing Docker and on reading/writing files from/to your local filesystem from inside a Docker container.

 ### Setup